Manage Your Time Better

 The second of these things to hold in balance is:

 What you are able to do

-This is made up of your core skills, knowledge and abilities.
-The experience you have gained over the years will have taught you how to behave, how to interact and given you some standards of approach to work.
+Experience is made up of our core skills, knowledge and abilities.
+The experience we have gained over the years will have taught us how to behave.
+How you should interact with others and it’s given you some standards of approach to work.
 Your technical training will have given you critical knowledge and skill in carrying out work tasks.
 The resources you need provide you with the means to do the things you need to do.

 The final area is: